tobi-wan-kenobi/bumblebee-status/docs/modules.rst

         * system.lock: specify a command for locking the screen (defaults to 'i3exit lock')
         * system.suspend: specify a command for suspending (defaults to 'i3exit suspend')
         * system.hibernate: specify a command for hibernating (defaults to 'i3exit hibernate')
-        * system.popupcmd: specify a command to run instead of opening the default menu

 Requirements:
         tkinter (python3-tk package on debian based systems either you can install it as python package)